marc0uk/dotfiles/README.md

 * Functions, if any, should be defined in a directory called `functions` located at the top-level of the module.
 Each function should be defined in a file named as the corresponding function (and no extension)
+* Modules can assume the availability of all the functions provided by this `dot files` project and the console utilities in [lib/utils](util) file.

 ## Acknowledgements